-The Stephenson National Bank & Trust (SNBT) recently awarded scholarships totaling over $15,500 to local high school, college, and university students.
+The Stephenson National Bank & Trust (SNBT) recently awarded scholarships totaling over $13,000 to recent local high school graduates.
 These scholarships recognize the achievements of outstanding area students.

 The Louis W. Staudenmaier Scholarship is named in honor of the bank’s former president who served from 1952 through 1980.
 High school graduates who received this $1,000 award are: